m-barthelemy/vapor-queues-fluent-driver/README.md

 ### Polling interval and number of workers
-By default, the Vapor Queues package creates 2 workers per CPU core, and each worker would periodically poll the database for jobs to be run.
+By default, the Vapor Queues package creates 2 workers per CPU core, and each worker would poll the database for jobs to be run every second.
-On a recent 4 cores MacBook, this means 8 workers querying the database every second by default.
+On a 4 cores system, this means 8 workers querying the database every second by default.

 You can change the jobs polling interval by calling: